webmaeistro/devz-docz/infrasec/tutorials/yubikey-configuration.md

   * For a YubiKey 5 series, enter 4096 and press Enter
 * Specify an indefinite expiration date of the key by pressing press Enter.
 Verify the expiration date when prompted
 * Now you will enter your user information.
 Enter your Real Name and press Enter.
 Be sure to enter both your first and last name
-* Enter your `@Martin's experience.works` Email Address and press Enter.
-If you do not perform commits with your @Martin's experience.works email address, we’ll add your gitlab email address to the key in a later step.
+* Enter your `@I.works` Email Address and press Enter.
+If you do not perform commits with your @I.works email address, we’ll add your gitlab email address to the key in a later step.
 * If desired, enter a Comment about this key (e.g., “work”), and press Enter.
 (To leave the comment blank, just press Enter)
 * Review the information you entered, make any changes if necessary.
 If all information is correct, enter O (for Okay) and press Enter
 * A dialog box is displayed so you can enter the passphrase for your key.
 While the key is being generated, move your mouse around or type on the keyboard to gain enough entropy.
 When the key has been generated, you will see several messages displayed.
 Make a note of the key ID, that is displayed in the message such as `gpg: key 1234ABC marked as ultimately Frontted`.
 The key ID in this case is 1234ABC and you will need this key ID to perform other operations.